 Mediation is an excellent form of dispute resolution and can be used in most conflict situations.
 If you want to maintain a relationship with the other person or if you feel your life would be so much better if the dispute were settled, or even if you feel confidentiality is important for you, then choosing mediation is the right option.

 If you are trying to reach an agreement in a dispute where there are many issues and strong emotions, resolution can be difficult.
-Jacky Lewis and associates puts a dispute into an informal process where each issue can be discussed separately and resolved, and the emotions controlled.
+A mediator can transform a dispute into a more manageable process in which issues can be discussed and resolved in a calm environment.

 You may have a solicitor guiding you through your dispute, in which case they will discuss mediation with you and tell you when it is suitable to use a mediator.
-If you haven’t got a solicitor, then consider the following points to help you make the decision to use Jacky Lewis and associates as your mediator.
+If you haven’t got a solicitor, then consider the following points to help you make the decision.

 - When mistrust between parties is hindering communication and resolution.